arg0s/arg0s.in/_posts/2014-04-11-what-we-learnt-from-a-failed-mvp.md

 ---
-title: What I Learnt From A Failed MVP
+title: What We Learnt From A Failed MVP
-description: Lessons learnt applying Lean Startup principles to a new MVP that failed.
+description: Lessons learnt applying Lean Startup principles to a new MVP that invalidated our original hypothesis.
-modified: 2014-04-10
+modified: 2014-04-11
 layout: post
 comments: true
 image: